Riverside Community School District: Athletics

-December 12, 2017, Oakland, Iowa, school bus fire
+2017 Oakland, school bus fire

 On December 12, 2017, a school bus owned and operated by the District was involved in a road run-off event and subsequent fire near Oakland, Iowa.
 The crash occurred when a school bus driver turned from a rural gravel road onto a residential driveway for student pickup.
 After the student boarded the bus, the driver reversed out of the driveway and backed across the road continuing until the bus's rear wheels ran off the road.
 The bus came to rest with its rear half in a 3-foot-deep ditch next to the road.
 While the driver attempted to drive the bus out of the ditch, a fire began in the engine compartment and spread throughout the school bus.
 The driver and the only passenger – a female 16-year-old student – died when they did not egress from the burning bus.

 The accident was the subject of a lengthy National Transportation Safety Board investigation.
 That resulting investigation was highly critical of the District.
 Among his opening remarks at the June 18, 2019 Board hearing regarding the accident and the driver's impaired physical condition, Chairman Robert Sumwalt stated, "[t]he Riverside Community School District had the knowledge it needed to act.
 It did not.
 In fact, in recent years, it had gone so far as to do away with physical performance tests for drivers."
 The final report identified the probably cause as, "(1) the driver’s failure to control the bus, backing it into a roadside ditch for reasons that could not be established; and (2) the failure of the Riverside Community School District to provide adequate oversight by allowing a driver to operate a school bus with a known physical impairment that limited his ability to perform emergency duties."